-The Beatles: Their History in One Hour – As a musical entity, The Beatles have not existed for close to 50 years, yet their story, their personalities and most importantly their music continue to influence our culture and our expectation of popular music.
-The Beatles remain the world’s most popular and iconic bands thanks to a treasure chest of memorable songs and an uncanny ability to chart fresh musical direction with every new release.
-With the use of audio and visual content, we’ll trace the arc of the Beatles career from their development in Liverpool, through Beatlemania into their psychedelic phase and finally their dissolution.
+The Beatles: Their History in One Hour – As a musical entity The Beatles have not existed for 50 years, yet their story, their personalities and most importantly their music continue to fascinate and resonate.
+Thanks to a treasure chest of memorable songs and an uncanny ability to chart fresh musical direction with each new album, The Beatles remain one of the world’s most popular and iconic bands.
+With performance and interview clips we’ll trace the arc of the Beatles career from their development in Liverpool, through Beatlemania, into their psychedelic phase and finally their dissolution.
+“A splendid time is guaranteed for all.”

 A Celebration of The Beatles’ Abbey Road – After the turmoil of The White Album and Let It Be, the Beatles put their differences aside to record their final – and best selling – album that still sounds fresh and vital today.
 Each member shone brightly from Lennon’s funky “Come Together” to Harrison’s sublime “Something’ and “Here Comes the Sun” to McCartney’s galloping Side 2 Medley – a virtual rock ‘n’ roll symphony.
 Using audio visual content, we’ll review the stories behind the album’s best-known songs and celebrate the Beatles final gift to music lovers all over the world.

-Simon & Garfunkel: Sound and Then Silence – If you took the musicality of The Beatles and matched it with the lyricism of Bob Dylan the result might be Simon & Garfunkel.
+The History of Simon & Garfunkel – If you took the rich harmonies of the Everly Brothers and matched it with the lyricism of Bob Dylan the result might be Simon & Garfunkel.
 Often considered the thinking person’s rock ‘n’ rollers they were also one of the most successful musical acts of the 1960’s.
 Using audio and visual content we will trace the arc of Simon & Garfunkel’s career from their surprise teenybopper hit “Hey Schoolgirl”…to the folk-rock classic “Sound of Silence”…to the ever popular “Mrs. Robinson”…to the majesty of “Bridge Over Troubled Water.”

 Motown: Music That Moved the World – In Detroit in the 1960’s Motown Records produced hits as efficiently as the Ford Motor Company produced automobiles – 110 Top Ten hits to be exact!
 It was the “Sound of Young America” sung by performers like The Supremes, The Temptations, Marvin Gaye and Stevie Wonder.
 Using audio and visual content we’ll trace the amazing musical journey from the power soul of “Dancing in The Streets” and “I Heard It Through the Grapevine” to the psychedelic soul of “Cloud Nine” and “What’s Going On” to the pop soul of The Jackson 5.
 Timeless music that moved us then and moves us now.